Introduction to Retail Formulas

 You can use the Uyuni Web UI to apply common Uyuni formulas.
 For the most commonly used formulas, see Salt Formulas.

-1. Branch Server Formulas
+1. Branch server formulas

 Badly configured formulas can result in the branch server failing to work as expected.
 Due to the generic nature of formulas it is difficult to do overall validation.
 We recommend that you configure the branch server using the Uyuni for Retail command line utilities, and use individual formula settings for further tuning if required.
 For more information, see Set Up the Uyuni for Retail Environment.